 The AI assistant appropriately used the "retrieve" tool to search for information about Costco in the knowledge base.

-As a result of the search, 5 documents with scores above 0.4 were found, but none of them contained specific information about Costco.
-Instead, information about various supermarkets in the Kansai region (La Mu, Tamade, Hankyu Oasis, Life, AEON, Konan) was displayed.
+The search returned 5 documents with scores above 0.4, but none of them contained specific information about Costco.
+Instead, information about various supermarkets in the Kansai region (La Moo, Tamade, Hankyu Oasis, Life, AEON, Konan) was displayed.

-The AI assistant correctly interpreted the tool output and honestly informed the user that no direct information about Costco was found in the knowledge base.
+The AI assistant correctly interpreted the tool's output and honestly informed the user that no direct information about Costco was found in the knowledge base.

-The user's goal was to learn about Costco, but as confirmed by the tool output, the knowledge base does not contain that information, so the assistant could not directly fulfill this request.
+The user's goal was to learn about Costco, but as confirmed by the tool output, that information is not included in the knowledge base, so the assistant cannot directly fulfill that request.

 The assistant responded professionally to this limitation by maintaining transparency while suggesting alternatives.

-Indeed, the goal of providing information about Costco was not achieved.
-In this case, we'd simply want to add Costco knowledge.
+The goal of providing information about Costco wasn't achieved.
+In this case, we would simply want to add Costco knowledge.

-On the other hand, it received a score of 1 for Faithfulness.
+On the other hand, it scored 1 point for Faithfulness.

 CleanShot 2026-01-25 at 16.59.31@2x

 The user asked about "Costco".
-The assistant executed a search using the keyword "Costco", but the results returned were 5 pieces of information about various supermarkets in the Kansai region (La Mu, Life, AEON, Tamade, Konan, etc.) and contained no information about Costco.
+The assistant performed a search with the keyword "Costco", but the results returned were 5 pieces of information about various supermarkets in the Kansai region (La Moo, Life, AEON, Tamade, Konan, etc.) and contained no information about Costco at all.

 The assistant's response accurately reflects this situation in the following ways:

-It correctly identifies the information actually found (information about Kansai region supermarkets such as La Mu, Tamade, Hankyu Oasis, Life, and AEON).
+It correctly identifies the information that was actually found (information about supermarkets in Kansai such as La Moo, Tamade, Hankyu Oasis, Life, and AEON).

 It explicitly states that Costco information is not available in the current knowledge base.

-It suggests that if there are specific questions about Costco, it will provide support again.
+It suggests that if there are specific questions about Costco, it can provide support again.

-The assistant's response is completely faithful to the course of the conversation so far.
+The assistant's response is completely faithful to the conversation history.

-It does not fabricate information about Costco, correctly conveys the output of the search tool, and appropriately acknowledges the limitations of the available data.
+It doesn't fabricate information about Costco, correctly conveys the output of the search tool, and appropriately acknowledges the limitations of the available data.
 There are no contradictions between the assistant's response and the conversation history.

-From the perspective of faithfulness, it seems that the agent has met the criteria.
+From the perspective of faithfulness, it's passing the criteria.

 Insights from Evaluation Results

-It's important to check not just the scores but also what AI used to make its judgments...!!
+It's important to check not just the scores, but also what criteria the AI used to make its judgment...!!

-There might be gaps between AI evaluation criteria and human evaluation criteria.
-As necessary, combine visual checks to make judgments!
-Analyze to identify bottlenecks and improve your AI agent's behavior!
+There might be gaps between human evaluation criteria.
+Combine with visual checks as needed to make judgments!
+Analyze to identify bottlenecks and make your AI agent behavior better!

 Additional Note: Strands Agents Eval Feature